Marketing plays a vital role in helping a business increase eCommerce sales and grow their bottom line.

 eCommerce Manager Skills

-When hiring or applying to be hired as an eCommerce manager, there are a few skills that the candidate needs.
+When hiring or applying to be hired and make that eCommerce manager salary, there are a few skills that the candidate needs.
 Since the role has such an impact on the company's ability to make sales, these two main skills are vital.

 First, an eCommerce manager needs to have leadership qualities.
 They need to be able to effectively guide employees and hold them accountable for their work.
 They should set realistic, but valuable goals and ensure they are reached.
 While many skills can easily be learned, leadership is more difficult, so a lack of this skill is a deal breaker.